Football: North American football codes

 On 6 November 1869, Rutgers faced Princeton in a game that was played with a round ball and, like all early games, used improvised rules.
 It is usually regarded as the first game of American intercollegiate football.

 The Harvard v McGill game in 1874.
 It is considered the first rugby football game played in the United States.

 Modern North American football grew out of a match between McGill University of Montreal and Harvard University in 1874.
 During the game, the two teams alternated between the rugby-based rules used by McGill and the Boston Game rules used by Harvard.
 Within a few years, Harvard had both adopted McGill's rules and persuaded other U.S. university teams to do the same.
 On 23 November 1876, representatives from Harvard, Yale, Princeton, and Columbia met at the Massasoit Convention in Springfield, Massachusetts, agreeing to adopt most of the Rugby Football Union rules, with some variations.

 In 1880, Yale coach Walter Camp, who had become a fixture at the Massasoit House conventions where the rules were debated and changed, devised a number of major innovations.
 Camp's two most important rule changes that diverged the American game from rugby were replacing the scrummage with the line of scrimmage and the establishment of the down-and-distance rules.
 American football still however remained a violent sport where collisions often led to serious injuries and sometimes even death.
 This led U.S. President Theodore Roosevelt to hold a meeting with football representatives from Harvard, Yale, and Princeton on 9 October 1905, urging them to make drastic changes.
 One rule change introduced in 1906, devised to open up the game and reduce injury, was the introduction of the legal forward pass.
-Though it was underutilised for years, this proved to be one of the most important rule changes in the establishment of the modern game.
+Though it was underused for years, this proved to be one of the most important rule changes in the establishment of the modern game.

 Over the years, Canada absorbed some of the developments in American football in an effort to distinguish it from a more rugby-oriented game.
 In 1903, the Ontario Rugby Football Union adopted the Burnside rules, which implemented the line of scrimmage and down-and-distance system from American football, among others.
 Canadian football then implemented the legal forward pass in 1929.
 American and Canadian football remain different codes, stemming from rule changes that the American side of the border adopted but the Canadian side has not.